TBradCreech/TJBotVision/README.md

 - Get a text description back from Watson Vision Recognition
 - Do stuff.

-# Installation
+## Installation

 Install Dependencies

     npm install

-Rename the config_sample.js file to config.js.
-Open config.js using your favorite text editor (e.g nano) and update it with your Bluemix credentials for the Watson services you use.
+    # try sudo npm install if you encounter permission issues

+Rename and update config.js

     cp config_sample.js config.js
     nano config.js

-    # enter your watson usernames, passwords and versions.
+    # Rename the config_sample.js file to config.js.
+Open config.js using your favorite text editor # (e.g // nano) and update it with your Bluemix credentials for the Watson services you use.

+Enable camera

+    sudo raspi-config
+    # Go to option 5 "Enable Camera" and select yes

+## License
+MIT License